Park Geun-hye: First year (February 2013 – February 2014)

-Administrative philosophy

 The goal of the newly launched Park Geun-hye Administration for governing state affairs was to open "a new era of hope and happiness for all the people".
 Park avowed that South Korea would break away from its long-pursued development model that centered around the nation, and shift the focus of government administration from the state to individual citizens.
-Through this process the structure of co-prosperity would be created, in which citizens became happy and national development occurred as a result.
-Park's administrative vision and basic principles for governing the nation were concretely outlined in her policy plans for the economy, society, welfare, diplomacy, and unification.
 The administration's keywords in managing state affairs were "people", "happiness", "trust", "co-prosperity" and "principle".

-Government restructuring

-Right after taking office, Park restructured the Blue House and government organization to carry out her administrative vision.
+Right after taking office, Park restructured the Blue House and government organization.
 The Office of National Security at the Blue House, Ministry of Science, ICT and Future Planning, and Ministry of Oceans and Fisheries were newly launched, and the seat of Deputy Prime Minister for Economic Affairs was revived.
 The Chief of the National Security Office would act as a "control tower" for diplomatic, security, and national defense issues, and the Deputy Prime Minister for Economic Affairs for economic, social, and welfare issues.